florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 In our examplary code in [ret2eax.c](./ASLR%20Smack%20and%20Laugh%20reference%20-%20Tilo%20Mueller/ret2eax.c), we don't save the return value of `strcpy`, which is a pointer to the destination buffer (i.e. the buffer that contains our shellcode).
 As the function `function` returns immediately after the call to `strcpy`, `eax` is not overwritten with another value and thus still contains the address of the buffer when returning.
 By overwriting the return address with the correct value, we can then return to the instruction `call *%eax` which lets the program continue execution directly at our shellcode.

+## GOT hijacking - ret2got

+The ret2got exploit is pretty similar to the [function pointer redirection](#function-pointers) exploit.
+During the latter exploit, we overwrite a function pointer with the address of the PLT entry of the `system` function.
+The function pointer we're overwriting is located in the same function and thus also on the stack.

+During the ret2got exploit, we're also overwriting a function pointer: the GOT entry of `printf`.
+We overwrite a pointer to an array with the address of `printf`'s GOT entry and then overwrite this entry with the address of `system`'s PLT entry.
+The next call to `printf` then executes `system` instead with the arguments passed to `printf`.

+As we can only partially control the arguments of `printf`, it is necessary to set up an environment similar to the one from the [string pointer redirection exploit](#string-pointers), where we cannot control the input to `system` but where we provide an executable shell script whos name matches the first word of the `system` argument.
+This script can be created by the command `echo /bin/sh > Array && chmod 777 Array && export PATH=.:$PATH`.
+Calling then `./ret2got "$(python -c "print('A' * 8 + '\x0c\xc0\x04\x08')")" "$(python -c "print('\xa0\x90\x04\x08')")"` yields the described exploit.

+The steps to this exploit are combined into the [ret2gotexploit.sh](./ASLR%20Smack%20and%20Laugh%20reference%20-%20Tilo%20Mueller/ret2gotexploit.sh) shell script.

+Similar to the function pointer redirection exploit, we could theoretically overwrite `printf`'s GOT entry with whatever address we want.
+We could thus not only replace the function that is called but also create a ROP chain to which we point.